ska-telescope/lmc-base-classes/docs/source/guide/component_managers.rst

   complete successfully, yet the device's ``state()`` might not report ``ON`` state immediately, or for some seconds, or indeed at all.

-* A TANGO device also should not make assumptions about component state when the TANGO device is *initialising*.
-For example, in a normal controlled startup of a telescope, an initialising TANGO device might expect to find its component switched off, and to be itself responsible for switching the component on at the proper time.
+* A Tango device also should not make assumptions about component state when the Tango device is *initialising*.
+For example, in a normal controlled startup of a telescope, an initialising Tango device might expect to find its component switched off, and to be itself responsible for switching the component on at the proper time.
-  However, this is not the only circumstance in which a TANGO device might initialise; the TANGO device would also have to initialise following a reboot of the server on which it runs.
+  However, this is not the only circumstance in which a Tango device might initialise; the Tango device would also have to initialise following a reboot of the server on which it runs.
 In such a case, the component might already be switched on.
-Thus, at initialisation, a TANGO device should merely launch the component monitoring that will allows the device to retectthe state of the component.
+Thus, at initialisation, a Tango device should merely launch the component monitoring that will allows the device to detect the state of the component.

 Component managers
 ------------------
-A TANGO device's responsibility to monitor and control its component is largely separate from its interface to the TANGO subsystem.
+A Tango device's responsibility to monitor and control its component is largely separate from its interface to the Tango subsystem.
 Therefore, devices in this package implement component monitoring and control in a separate *component manager*.